Childcare & Schooling

 - Identification: a birth certificate or passport

 - Health records: These should include a record of all immunizations.
-Here is the link to the state of Massachusetts' immunization requirements for students: http://www.mass.gov/eohhs/docs/dph/cdc/immunization/guidelines-ma-school-requirements.pdf
+Click here to access information of the immunization requirements for students in Massachusetts.

 - Address verification: This may come in the form of a bill or bank statement addressed to you at your current address.